laurel525/laurel525.github.io/_posts/2026-02-11-My-Experiences.md

-# My Experiences!
-College, sewing, and programming -- new to all three!
+# College, sewing, and programming -- new to all three!

 Laurel Barrett